-Racine Thierno Hanne, 41 years old, has been producing rice and market gardening in Kodith village, located in the Podor department (Saint Louis region) of the Senegal River Valley since he started farming with his father at age 15.
+Racine Thierno Hanne, a 41-year-old farmer, has been producing rice and market gardening in Kodith Village, located in Podor Department of the Senegal River Valley, since he started farming with his father at the age of 15.
 When his father became too old to farm, he left Hanne the family plot to encourage his son to stay in the village.

 “I dreamed of emigration.
 I wanted to go to Gabon where one of my grandparents had emigrated, but my father dissuaded me from leaving.
 He asked me to stay here and work the land.
 My father told me that I can get everything I need here.
 That’s how I finally decided to stay.
 I gave up the thought of migrating and started to cultivate.”

-Similar to other rice producers in the area, Hanne previously used a lot of fertilizer on his 2 hectare (ha) plot.
-In fact, he said it was common to use 350 kilograms of fertilizer per hectare – 250 kilograms of urea and 100 kilograms of DAP.
+Similar to other rice producers in the area, Hanne previously used a lot of fertilizer on his 2-hectare plot.
+In fact, he said it was common to use fertilizer at a rate of 350 kilograms per hectare (kg/ha) – 250 kg of urea and 100 kg of diammonium phosphate (DAP).

 “I saw a lot of UDP use in the Feed the Future Senegal Dundël Suuf Project.
 Now I intend to apply only this method on the different crops I grow.”